satejsoman/realignment-feasibility-pipeline/README.md

 ![](./img/freetown.png)

-I hope to apply this analysis to countries with different land-use density profiles, such as Lesotho and Nairobi, in the future.
+I hope to apply this analysis to countries with different land-use density profiles, such as Lesotho and Kenya, in the future.

 ### Resources